top of page

 Love & Light Journey Therapist Nakita Ali believes that everyone deserves access to quality therapy, regardless of financial circumstances.
 That’s why we offer sliding scale Individual Therapy sessions—making therapy affordable and accessible.
 You shouldn’t have to choose between your mental health and financial well-being.
 We’re here to support you on your journey.
 If you’re interested, reach out to us so you can start your therapy journey and get back to feeling like yourself again.

-Sliding scale spots are first come first served for clients in need, seeking weekly therapy.
+Sliding scale spots are first come first served for clients in need, seeking weekly traditional therapy.

 Contact us to determine eligibility.